My Observations on Writing from Doing it

 Ray Bradbury, Zen in the Art of Writing

 Armed with a pen, writing then becomes merely the act of making a sentence—no lofty ambitions of being funny or meaningful or anything of that sort.
 After one sentence, make one more.
 And then another.
-And if, at this point, a sentence seems to be in conversation with another, I seem to be able to go on for about 30 mins.
-I am hoping that, at some point, doing so will even permit humour to emerge!
+And if a sentence seems to converse with another over the span of a few minutes, I seem to be able to go on for a while longer.
+The hope is that, at some point, such a routine might permit a point to emerge.
+And, heck, who knows, maybe it’ll even turn out funny!

 But the heart’s role is less easy—maybe even impossible—to mechanize, much like a dog’s impulse to collect snowflakes on its tongue.
 So the persistent challenge then, for me, is to stay attentive; to observe the heart sufficiently and from it the world, to notice when a storm of thoughts is brewing.
 The most intense writing desires hit me whilst reading, an activity I seem to commit most of my attention and time towards these days, or watching a movie3.